Correlation Functions and Stochastic Feynman Rules for Self-Interacting Scalar Fields

 which contains only 4 terms when we expand it.
 After doing this integral, the only contributable term at large fictitious time is the case where $\xi_1 = \xi_2 = +1$.
 Henceforth, at large fictitious times, by multiplying the connection propagators in (\ref{eq63}) and applying crossing symmetry between $k_1\,\leftrightarrow\,k_2$, we get

 Again, this happens because the two momenta $p_1$ and $p_2$ connected with each other share the same momentum $p_{\text{loop}}$ and the same fictitious time range $(\tau_{p1}, \tau_{p2}) \in [0, \tau_1]$ where they are both branched out from one (external) line.\footnote{If one of them is branched from another line, then the fictitious-time ordering is to compare different fictitious times so the common exponential term in (\ref{eq23}) cannot be included in the temporal integral over the minimum fictitious-time variable anymore.} This directly states the one-loop Feynman diagram.
-Therefore, we conclude that \begin{remark} For loop structures where creation and annihilation occur at the same spacetimes we do not include loop momentum in propagators for unconnected lines. \end{remark} We can derive this from our checkmark strategies.
+Therefore, we conclude that \begin{remark} For loop structures where each loop has an order of $\lambda$, we do not include loop momenta in propagators for unconnected lines. \end{remark} We can derive this from our checkmark strategies.
 When we put a check mark on the unconnected momentum $k_1$, then its branching momenta, $\vert p_1 \vert = \vert p_2 \vert$ and $\vert p_3 \vert = \vert k_2 \vert$, should be marked but the one-loop momenta $p_1$ and $p_2$ are each doubly marked automatically due to the momentum conservation.\footnote{We see that $k_2$ is once checked by the momentum conservation when we put a mark on $p_3$.} Therefore, since two $p_{\text{loop}}$'s are doubly mentioned themselves simultaneously, we must not count those momenta at the large fictitious times.
 This is the reason why we impose a fixed $-p_{\text{loop}}^{2}$ term inside the exponents in (\ref{eq66}).